 In the late 90’s Tommer Construction Company improved the main road that is next the Murray; the same road that winds over to Thompson Falls and crosses the Montana border.
 Before these improvements, this used to be a small road.
-Now this construction company has taken a lot of gravel from the river and built what I call the “dirt super highway”.
-I suppose eventually this road will be paved and cars will whiz right by Murray.
-This road will be a shortcut for those people wanting to go to Glacier.
+They took lot of gravel from the river and built what I called the “dirt super highway”.
+Today this road is completely paved (but closed in the winter months).

-This construction company has flattened all the mining tailing piles (large piles of rocks left over from the mining).
-Just south of town you can see the original tailing piles, as of yet, still unaltered for the construction of the road.
-Also, one mile south of Murray you will find the town’s historic cemetery.
+This construction company flattened all the mining tailing piles (large piles of rocks left over from the mining).
+Just south of town one can see the original tailing piles, as of yet, still unaltered for the construction of the road.
+Also, one mile south of Murray is the town’s historic cemetery.
 This cemetery is home to some of the original pioneers that settled these lands.
 It is also home to Captain Toncray who is credited with being Mark Twain’s inspiration for Huck Finn.
-I seem to run into Mark Twain’s name almost everywhere I travel.
+We seem to run into Mark Twain’s name almost everywhere we travel.

-Some things to check out in downtown Murray: Make sure that you visit the Bedroom Mine.
+Bedroom Mine.
 In the mid 1950’s a man decided to sink a mine shaft in his bedroom.
 He kept digging and digging until he had sunk a hole over 36 feet down.
 He finally hit bedrock and then tunneled around on bedrock.
 If you are a bit knowledgeable about gold mining you will know that since gold is so heavy it falls to bedrock and can sink no further.
 Anyway this grizzled old prospector found an 11 ounce nugget at the bottom of the hole in his bedroom.
 An 11 ounce piece of gold is quite large and spectacular.
 There are pictures of this nugget in the Bedroom Mine.
-The man who dug the shaft is still alive at 93 years of age.
-Today the Bedroom Mine building looks like it is about to fall down.
-The front room is a large bar.
-The entire property is for sale.
-For more information call PHONE NUMBER (208) 682-4394.
+The man who dug the shaft lived to be into his 90s.
+For many years the Bedroom Mine building looked like it was about to fall down.
+The front serves as a sizable bar.
+For more information call (208) 682-4394.